Noyt/EE599_project2/README.md

 * Build a network with two input units, two output unit, three hidden layers of 25 units, connected by Tanh activations
 * Train it with MSE, logging the loss,
 * Compute and print the final train and the test errors, and test accuracy

+Adding a ``--graph`` option to either of these commands will generate a graph with the corresponding metrics.